-Sri Lanka is becoming one of the world’s leading eco destinations with eco friendly luxury hotels , eco lodges and tour companies practicing sustainable tourism more and more.
+Sri Lanka is becoming one of the world’s leading eco destinations with eco friendly hotels , eco lodges and tour companies practicing sustainable/eco tourism more and more.
 This benefits the local economy, the environment and the wildlife.
 It also benefits you, the tourist, because when you travel in a more sustainable way your holiday becomes a lot more meaningful.
 Below are 10 of the best eco hotels in Sri Lanka.
 If you are heading to this magical island make sure you book to stay in a place that is doing things the right way.
 From eco resorts to green hotels hopefully you will find your dream eco hotel here.
 Start your eco holidays in Sri Lanka from now.

 There are eco hotels and then there is the Cinnamon Lodge.
 If you are looking for eco lodges in Sri Lanka then look no further, this is one amazing Sri Lanka Eco Resort.
 We spent 2 nights in this wonderful hotel and it quickly became one of our favourite eco friendly hotels in Sri Lanka.
 We were impressed by the sustainable initiatives of this eco hotel.
 They have an organic farm on site which you can wander around, they have water, energy and waste management schemes that are reducing their carbon footprint significantly and they even have a gift shop that is managed by local villagers selling handmade gifts that are made out of Elephant Dung!